 Slide the center clip (C) between the two fans.
 Clip the front and rear fan guards (A) to the left and right side clips (B)

 Figure 6-4.
 Reassembling the Mid Fan Housing

-7. Reconnect the wiring to the replacement fan.
-8. Reconnect the power cord to the chassis and then power-up the system.
+7. Reconnect the cable to the replacement fan.
+8. Replace the chassis cover and power cord then power the system back on.